NCBI-Hackathons/chromatinonlinedatabase/README.md

-# chromatinonlinedatabase
+# Team HUGin
-An Online Database of 3D Chromatin Structure
+![alt text](https://github.com/NCBI-Hackathons/chromatinonlinedatabase/blob/master/website_header_1.PNG "Old Website Header") An out-of-date online database of 3D chromatin structure, in need of user-friendly updates and improvements in functionality.

-# Goal of Team HUGin
+## Our Goal
-![alt text](https://github.com/NCBI-Hackathons/chromatinonlinedatabase/blob/master/website_header_1.PNG "Old Website Header")
+During this Hackathon, we aim to overhaul the layout and interface of the HUGin website to drastically improve the user experience.
+In addition, we plan to improve the reproducibility of the graphics produced by the software by removing parameters stored as sessions and moving graphical parameters to unique URLs.

 ## Work Flow
 1. Understand js to load the graphs on HUGin